If you’ve been sent a non-consensual nude

 3. Reach out to the victim if you can

 If it is appropriate to do so, you could consider reaching out the victim of the image-based abuse whose image has been shared.
 It might be worth seeking out some advice from someone you trust about whether or not it is safe or appropriate to do this.
 If you do decide to talk to them about what is going on you should let them know they can contact Netsafe for free help and advice.
 You might also want to speak to them about gathering evidence of the image-based abuse to help them with their report.
 Visit our Image-based abuse page for more information, or if you’d like advice around reaching out you can contact Netsafe.

 4. Speak out against image-based abuse

-Research shows that a lot of people still hold views where they blame the victim of the abuse, rather than the person who is responsible for sharing the nudes without consent.
+Research shows that a lot of people still hold views where they blame the victim of the abuse, rather than the person who is responsible for sharing the non-consensual nudes.
 We can all play a part in addressing this culture by speaking out when we hear someone shaming or minimising the experiences of people who have been the victim of image-based abuse.

 Need help or advice?
 Contact us.